Greco Mafia clan: First Mafia War

 Salvatore "The Engineer" and "Ciaschiteddu" Greco were sentenced in absentia to respectively 10 and 4 years in prison at the Trial of the 114 in 1968 that was initiated as the result of the First Mafia War, but as they had been on the run since 1963, they did not serve a day.
 "Ciaschiteddu" Greco had moved to Venezuela, and the whereabouts of "The Engineer" were completely unknown.
 In 1973 they were both given the maximum period of five years of internal banishment at the remote island of Asinara, but they were nowhere to be found.

-Re-emergence and prelude to the war
+Re-emergence

 In the 1970s the Mafia recuperated.
-The Commission was re-established in 1974 under the leadership of Gaetano Badalamenti, an old ally of Salvatore Greco.
-However, the Ciaculli faction of the Greco clan was by this time in disarray, as Ciaschiteddu and The Engineer never permanently returned to Sicily and continued to manage their illicit businesses from abroad, while the brother of Ciaschiteddu, Giuseppe "Pinè" Greco, remained in Sicily as the underboss of the Ciaculli family.
-This, however, allowed the Grecos from Croceverde to rise to much greater prominence within the organization.
+This time it was the Grecos from Croceverde who rose to prominence.
 The brothers Michele Greco and Salvatore Greco operated low profile and were able to enter into relationships with businessmen, politicians, magistrates and law enforcement officials through their membership of Masonic lodges.
 Salvatore Greco's nickname was "The Senator" for his political connections.
 He was the kingmaker of Christian Democrat politicians such as Giovanni Gioia, Vito Ciancimino and Giuseppe Insalaco.
 Bankers and other notables were invited to wine and dine and take part in hunting parties at Michele Greco's estate La Favarella.
 The estate was also used as a refuge for mafiosi on the run, and to set up a heroin laboratory.
-Michele Greco became the capo-mandamento of the Ciaculli-Croceverde Gardini area and had a seat in the commission.